 Set within private grounds, access is via a long 3-mile (seems longer) single track drive which terminates at this house.
-Whilst the final stretch has been sealed with tarmac, the driveway may not be suitable for low slung vehicles.

 This is an excellent location for day trips, with a ferry service to East Loch Tarbert available locally.
 Golf is available in Tighnabruaich.
 Alternatively you could enjoy a trip the Isle of Bute and do a House and Garden Tour at Mount Stuart.
 The trip takes about an hour and 15 minutes which includes the ferry crossing.